Amending America: The Bill of Rights, A National Archives and Records Administration Traveling Exhibit

 January 24 – March 16, 2017

-This special spring exhibit marks the 225th Anniversary of the ratification of the Bill of Rights.
-Students will learn about how the first 10 amendments came to be and how each amendment protects our citizens.
+This special exhibit celebrates the 225th Anniversary of the ratification of the Bill of Rights.
+Visitors will learn about how the first 10 amendments came to be and how each amendment protects our citizens.